 Dew clung heavily to everything, so it was necessary to pack up our tent while it was wet.
 Heading out of the West Chickenbone Lake campground, Indian Portage Trail swings west and crosses a stream before curving back north and hugging the edge of the lake for almost two miles.
 Our destination was McCargoe Cove on the north shore – a distance of just under three miles.
 We anticipated a short day of hiking followed by what we hoped would be another relaxing campsite similar to what we had at Moskey Basin a few nights before.

-Since the vegetation along the narrow trail was dripping with dew and leaning inward, it wasn't long before we were both soaking wet from hip to ankle.
+Since the brush along the narrow trail was dripping with dew and leaning inward, it wasn't long before we were both soaking wet from hip to ankle.
 Ten minutes after leaving our campsite, the ground became marshy and we found ourselves walking a long stretch of protective plank bridge.
 Just before reaching the stream crossing, the trail curved to the right and Craig suddenly stopped in front of me, turned around and said very calmly, “Uh...a whole pack of wolves...”